Calm, Transparent, Reliable AI Workflow Systems

 Start with one operating path.
 Add governance when risk rises.

 The first reliable operating path.
-Fix one review, intake, or approval-heavy workflow your team still protects by hand.
+Fix one workflow your team still does by hand.

 • Business-rule mapping